beeware/std-nslog/README.rst

 Usage
 -----

-std-nslog primary exists as a utility for Briefcase deployments.
+std-nslog primary exists as a utility for std-nslog deployments.
 You shouldn't ever need to install it yourself.
 However, just in case...

 To install std-nslog::